 Example of Short term financial goals;

-- Building an Emergency Fund to take care of unexpected expenses in short term
+- Building an Emergency Fund to take care of unexpected expenses.

-- Pay Off One Credit Card or Medical Bills
+- Pay Off Credit Card or Medical Bills.

 Mid-term financial goals